-*Most students will take BMGT110 in the (F) section; credit will also be received if student is enrolled in Business, Society and Economy (S) section.
-Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere, Smith Start Assistant Director.
+*Most students will take BMGT110 in the (F) section; Students in the Business, Society, and Economy Program as part of College Park Scholars will only be required to participate in co-curricular events.
+Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere.

 Required course: BMGT367F, Career Search Strategies in Business

 - Global Young Professionals Institute: At Global YPI, the Center for Global Business will introduce you to the Passport to Global Mindset, a tool to help you identify and take advantage of all the global opportunities at UMD and the Smith School.